-Rest In Walk (Rest in Walk)
+Rest In Walk

 In free operation, Rest-In-Walk causes a phase to rest in walk until there is a serviceable conflicting call.
 Rest-In-Walk may be used under coordination to time the end of ped clearance at the beginning of yellow clearance.
-The walk should always be recycled when using Rest-In-Walk in coordination (see chapter 6).
+The walk should always be recycled when using Rest-In-Walk in coordination (see section 6.7).